Ying-Lab/SAINT/README.md

      -i, --inputcsv: the taxomony of the input data

-     -d --kmer_frequency_dir: the dir of kmer frequency.
+     -d, --kmer_frequency_dir: the dir of kmer frequency.

-     -t, test_name: the list of test name.
+     -t, --test_name: the list of test name.

      -k, --kofKTuple: the value k of KTuple